 We cannot confirm to anyone outside of CHWS that a student has (or has not) been seen for a medical or counseling appointment unless we have the student's written consent to do so.
 There are a few legal exceptions to keeping information privileged [below], but in general, our services are strictly confidential.

-Please understand that "presenting a danger to self or others" refers only to cases in which a professional assesses there to be an imminent risk of suicide or homicide.
-It is not uncommon for students to discuss a wish for the pain to end, a wish for others to disappear, or to engage in self-harming behaviors such as cutting.
-These are taken very seriously, but we do not equate an acknowledgement of these feelings with an imminent risk of suicidal or homicidal behavior.
+Please understand that "presenting a danger to self or others" refers only to cases in which a professional assess there to be an imminent risk of suicide or homicide.
+It is not uncommon for students to discuss a wish for the pain to end, wish others to disappear, or engage in self-harming behaviors such as cutting.
+These are taken very seriously, but we do not equate acknowledging these feelings with an imminent risk of suicidal or homicidal behavior.
 Students needn't worry that they will forfeit their confidentiality by speaking honestly about how badly they may be feeling.

 In most cases, when we are truly concerned about student safety, the patient/client actually provides us their written consent to share this information with a few important others.

 At times, students request that we communicate about their condition with parents, staff, or faculty.
-In order to do so, we obtain their written consent by asking the student to sign a release form.
+To do so, we obtain their written consent by asking the student to sign a release form.

 Health care providers are allowed by Washington State Law to consult with one another about coordinating client/patient care.
-However, your CHWS provider will typically ask for a student's written consent before doing so, which enables them to be more involved in these treatment decisions and relationships.
+However, your CHWS provider will typically ask for a student's written consent before doing so, enabling them to be more involved in these treatment decisions and relationships.

 If you have any questions about the confidentiality of the information you share with CHWS staff, please feel free to ask your counselor or medical provider.
 If you are not currently being seen, contact CHWS Director Kelly Brown at 253.879.1555 with your questions about confidentiality.

 We take student trust seriously.
 We have some student employees in our clinic and have implemented strict policies designed to protect patient/client privacy.